Gombassa/MaxMSPAudioFeatureExtractor/README.md

 used to extract basic features like pitch and envelope from a live audio source, output as packaged OSC messages.
 It may offer a solution for students and others using Max/MSP on win64(the more ubiquitous analyzer~ with its more extensive feature set, is win32 only at present).

+The sigmund~ win64 external object can be found here http://vboehm.net/2015/06/a-64-bit-version-of-sigmund/

 To use:

-Install the sigmund~ external object in Max/MSP from http://vboehm.net/2015/06/a-64-bit-version-of-sigmund/

 Set your live audio source input in the Options>Audio Status window.